elcapykkzxd/NavPathX/Docs.md

 **Q: Can I make NPCs swim?**

-A: NavPath X doesn't have built-in swimming.
+A: NavPathX doesn't have built-in swimming.
 NPCs will avoid water by default.
 You can allow water pathfinding with:

 ```lua
 Costs = {